Ahmed-Mohsen-7/Flight-Delay-Estimation-using-ML/README.md

 # Runnig main.py

-using any IDE, the code is ready to print the results for the all ML models.
+Using any IDE, the code is ready to print the results for the all ML models.
 Just execute the code with the required libraries installed.